Mind Lab Pro Review [2024]

 • Maritime pine bark extract

-It has the same amount of most ingredients, with the exceptions of Bacopa extract (300mg, three times Mind Lab Pro) and l-theanine (200mg, twice as much as Mind Lab Pro).
-However, Hunter Focus also adds the following to their formula:
+It has the same amount of most ingredients, with the exceptions of Bacopa extract (300mg, or three times that of Mind Lab Pro) and L-theanine (200mg, twice as much as Mind Lab Pro).
+However, Hunter Focus also adds the following to its formula:

 • Vitamin C